apache/cordova-docs/docs/en/edge/cordova/contacts/Contact/contact.md

 - __birthday:__ The birthday of the contact. _(Date)_
 - __note:__ A note about the contact. _(DOMString)_
 - __photos:__ An array of the contact's photos. _(ContactField[])_
-- __categories:__  An array of all the contacts user defined categories. _(ContactField[])_
+- __categories:__  An array of all the contact's user-defined categories. _(ContactField[])_
-- __urls:__  An array of web pages associated to the contact. _(ContactField[])_
+- __urls:__  An array of web pages associated with the contact. _(ContactField[])_

 Methods
 -------

-- __clone__: Returns a new Contact object that is a deep copy of the calling object, with the id property set to `null`.
+- __clone__: Returns a new `Contact` object that is a deep copy of the calling object, with the `id` property set to `null`.
-- __remove__: Removes the contact from the device contacts database.
-An error callback is called with a `ContactError` object if the removal is unsuccessful.
+- __remove__: Removes the contact from the device contacts database, otherwise executes an error callback with a `ContactError` object.
 - __save__: Saves a new contact to the device contacts database, or updates an existing contact if a contact with the same __id__ already exists.

 Details
 -------

 The `Contact` object represents a user contact.
-Contacts can be created, saved to, or removed from the device contacts database.
+Contacts can be created, stored, or removed from the device contacts database.
 Contacts can also be retrieved (individually or in bulk) from the database by invoking the `contacts.find` method.

-_Note: Not all of the above contact fields are supported on every device platform.
-Please check each platform's Quirks section for information about which fields are supported._
+__NOTE:__ Not all of the contact fields listed above are supported on every device platform.
+Please check each platform's _Quirks_ section for details.

 Supported Platforms
 -------------------